The Brabant village Oisterwijk and Operation Market Garden

 I knew it was useless, I cut the starboard engines, and pressed the extinguishers.

-The perspex around me was shattered, and a hurricane was sweeping trough the cockpit.
+The perspex around me was shattered, and a hurricane was sweeping through the cockpit.

 “Jump everybody.”
 I yelled, but felt that the intercom was dead.
 Victor was going